olivertzeng/cherinoLetranger/README.md

 And lastly credits to the guy making Crowbar, VTFedit, and GCFScape, and also the guy redistributing it as AUR https://aur.archlinux.org/account/defusq

+## In Progress
+- [ ] Backpack icon
+- [ ] Fix when cloaking the revolver does not dissappear
+- [ ] Fix when killbinding with this weapon the weapon dissappear